bmlam/EasyGrantsAdmin/README.md

   SELECT pck_grants_admin.f_export_request_metadate FROM DUAL;

 The result will be a CLOB containing the MERGE statements into OBJEct_GRANTS_RQUESTS.
 Spool the CLOB and commit it to your repository - of course you should automate this in your deployment workflow.
+For example a robot can spool it directly to a path in your repository and commit it.
+Tracking of grants in repository done.
+Easy!

 ## Advanced Use Cases

 ## Installation

+Run the script install.sql as SYS or user with equivalent privileges.
+This script has 2 parts:
+* Creates the schema GRANT_ADMIN, grants to it the required system privilege and SELECT on a few DBA views.
+* Creates the data model and stored procedures in GRANT_ADMIN

+To de-install, run de_install.sql.
+Privileges and synonyms which have been granted/created are left untouched.

 ## Copyright and Disclaimer

+This software can be used, modified as desired.
+Use at your own risk.
+Against fees, I would be happy to provide consultancy for installation, customization.